EndPointCorp/end-point-blog/2024/08/migration-from-struts1-to-struts2.md

 #### Dependencies

-Add Struts 2.0 Jars to the existing Struts 1.3 application.
-Jars can be downloaded from [Apache Struts download page](https://struts.apache.org/download.cgi) or from the [archives](https://archive.apache.org/dist/struts/) for the prior versions.
+Add the Struts 2.0 Jars to the existing Struts 1.3 application.
+The latest Jar files can be downloaded from the [Apache Struts download page](https://struts.apache.org/download.cgi).
+Alternatively, you can download the Jar files for any of the previous versions from the [archives](https://archive.apache.org/dist/struts/) for the prior versions.

 #### Request handling